NEW YORK (WABC) -- History was made Tuesday as New York University held an inauguration for its first female president.

 She is also the director of NYU's Production Lab, which fosters student filmmaking, and she has directed and produced several documentaries herself, including "Of Many," a collaboration with Chelsea Clinton documenting the friendship between NYU's chaplains, Imam Khalid Latif and Rabbi Yehuda Sarna.

 Additionally, "Auf Wiedersehen" explored her mother's forced exile from Europe during the Holocaust as a source of intergenerational trauma.
 That film's cast includes husband, Peter Goodrich, and their son, himself a 2019 NYU graduate.

 She first came to NYU as an associate professor of social work in 1999 and in 2001 was promoted to full professor.
-Prior to coming to NYU, from 1994 to 1998, she was a lecturer in the School of Law and an assistant professor in the UCLA School of Public Policy and Social Research, where she received early tenure.
+Prior to coming to NYU, from 1994 to 1998, she was a lecturer at the School of Law and an assistant professor at the UCLA School of Public Policy and Social Research, where she received early tenure.

-She will start her new duties on July 1.
+She began her new duties back on July 1.

-Mills' appointment as the first woman to lead NYU, one of the country's largest private universities, follows the recent appointments of women to lead other top national schools: Columbia, Harvard, MIT, Georgetown and the University of Pennsylvania.
+Mills' appointment as the first woman to lead NYU, one of the country's largest private universities, followed other the recent appointments of women to lead other top national schools: Columbia, Harvard, MIT, Georgetown, and the University of Pennsylvania.